rshetty22166145/Real-Estate-Project/README.txt

 Acknowledgment

-built as a team with Felix,Andrew,Rana,Anudev,and Erin.
+Built as a team with Felix,Andrew,Rana,Anudev,and Erin.